 Input VAT represents VAT imposed on the Group by its suppliers and contractors for the acquisition of goods and services required under Philippine taxation laws and regulations.
 Input VAT is applied against output VAT.
-The balance, net of the related allowance, is recoverable in future periods.
+The balance, net of the related allowance, is recoverable within 12 months.